 So keep in mind, if you’re just working on a blog, this will be perfect for you.
 If you’re doing lots of content creation and have a busy lifestyle, let me tell you about the digital planner that will change your life.

 Today, I’m a full-time blogger, YouTuber, and content creator.
 There are many tasks and many deadlines.
 With all of the tasks that I needed to complete, I went through a period where I was stuck because it got so overwhelming.

 Then I discovered Trello, a digital planner!
 You can use this planner in so many ways.
 I created a card for each day of the week and then below, the different categories of work I needed to do that day.
 (Blog, YouTube, Instagram, etc)

 The cool thing about this is you can move things around.
 Suddenly need to switch your blog post publishing date to two days from now?
 That’s a simple click-and-drag!

 Every blog post needs pictures.
 People are very visual creatures and even if they read every word on your blog post, the pictures will keep them entertained for longer.
 So let’s talk about how you can get professional-looking photos on your blog!

 The simple answer is no. You don’t need to buy a camera for your blog posts.
 Honestly, you already have one on your phone that will work just fine.
 If you want to take your own photos, my advice would be to practice taking high-quality photos.

 Don’t feel like taking your own photos?
 I totally understand!
-The good news, you don’t need to.
-If you’re short on time or you’re not comfortable in your photography skills yet, you can use stock photos.
+The good news is you don’t need to.
+If you’re short on time or you’re not comfortable with your photography skills yet, you can use stock photos.

 Stock photos are professional-looking and ready-to-go photos for you to use!
 The amazing thing is that there are thousands out there.
 My advice is to refrain from saving and using a photo from the photo section in google though.
 You don’t technically have rights to those.